githubAloksingh/SQL-50-Leetcode/README.md

 │   └── ...
 ├── README.md
 Each .sql file contains a specific query with comments explaining the logic and purpose of the query.

-🛠 Requirements
+🛠 REQUIREMENTS
 To run these SQL queries, you'll need a relational database management system (RDBMS) such as:

 MySQL
 PostgreSQL
 SQLite
 SQL Server
-⚡ Getting Started
+⚡ GETTING STARTED
 Clone this repository:

 bash